larsyngvelundin/SwedishCities/README.md

 * lat - Latitude from Geohack
 * lon - Longitude from Geohack
 * time - Travel time by car in minutes to the biggest cities within the same county.
 Calculated with Google Maps API
+  * If time for a city is False, Google Maps didn't find a route between them